-Dividends from net investment income, if any, are declared and paid annually for the Funds.
+Dividends from net investment income, if any, are declared and paid annually by the Funds.
 The Funds intend to distribute annually any net capital gains.

 There are no sales charges or transaction fees for reinvested dividends and all shares will be purchased at NAV.
-Shareholders will be subject to tax on all dividends and distributions whether paid to them in cash or reinvested in shares.
-If the investment in shares is made within an IRA, all dividends and capital gain distributions must be reinvested.
+Shareholders generally will be subject to tax on all distributions (including dividends) whether paid to them in cash or reinvested in shares.
+If the investment in shares is made within an IRA or 401(k), all dividends and capital gain distributions must be reinvested.

-Unless you are investing through a tax deferred retirement account, such as an IRA, it is disadvantageous for you to buy shares of the Funds shortly before the next distribution, because doing so can cost you money in taxes.
+Unless you are investing through a tax deferred retirement account, such as an IRA or 401(k), it is disadvantageous for you to buy shares of the Funds shortly before the next distribution, because doing so can cost you money in taxes.
 This is known as "buying a dividend".
 To avoid buying a dividend, check the Funds' distribution schedule before you invest.

 Taxes.
 In general, Fund distributions are taxable to you as ordinary income, qualified dividend income or capital gain.
 This is true whether you reinvest your distributions in additional shares of a Fund or receive them in cash.
 Any long-term capital gains a Fund distributes are taxable to you as long-term capital gains, no matter how long you have owned your shares.
-Other Fund distributions (including distributions attributable to short-term capital gain of a Fund) will generally be taxable to you as ordinary income, except those distributions that are designated as "qualified dividend income" will be taxable at the rates applicable to long-term capital gain.
-Every January, you will receive a Form 1099 that shows the tax status of distributions you received for the previous year.
+Other Fund distributions (including distributions attributable to short-term capital gain of a Fund) will generally be taxable to you at ordinary income tax rates, except those distributions that are designated as "qualified dividend income" will be taxable at the rates applicable to long-term capital gain.
+After the close of the taxable year, you will receive a statement that shows the tax status of distributions you received for the previous year.
 Distributions declared in December but paid in January are taxable as if they were paid in December.
-The one major exception to these tax principles is that distributions on, and sales, exchanges, and redemptions of, shares held in an IRA (or other tax-deferred retirement account) will not be currently taxable.
+The one major exception to these tax principles is that distributions on, and sales, exchanges, and redemptions of, shares held in an IRA or 401(k) (or other tax-deferred arrangement) will not be currently taxable.

 When you sell shares of a Fund, you will generally have a capital gain or loss.
 For tax purposes, an exchange of your shares of a Fund for shares of a different fund of the Trust is the same as a sale.
-The individual tax rate on any gain from the sale or exchange of your shares depends on how long you have held your shares.
+The individual tax rate on any gain from the sale or exchange of your shares depends on how long you have held your shares and your income for the year.

-Fund distributions and gains from the sale or exchange of your shares will generally be subject to state and local income tax.
-Non-U.S. investors may be subject to U.S. withholding and estate tax.
-You should consult with your tax adviser about the federal, state, local or foreign tax consequences of your investment in a Fund.
+Fund distributions and gains from the sale or exchange of your shares will generally be subject to applicable state and local income tax.
+Non-U.S. investors may be subject to U.S. federal withholding and estate tax.
+You should consult with your tax adviser about the U.S. federal, state, local or foreign tax consequences of your investment in a Fund.